1shinjitsu1/Hybrid-3D-Representation/README.md

 This project builds upon:

-- ->NeRF-Tex
+- NeRF-Tex
-- ->The Skinned Multi-Animal Linear Model
+- The Skinned Multi-Animal Linear Model

 ---